nxd914/nxd914/README.md

 ---

 ⚡ Thanks for visiting my profile!
-I’m always excited to connect with peers, researchers, and professionals in **New York’s tech, finance, and data-driven innovation ecosystem**.
+I'm always excited to connect with **researchers, PhD students, and professionals** in **AI/ML, computer science, and data science** communities, especially within **New York's thriving tech and academic ecosystem**.